-- external and internal premises security measures designed to ensure that your information is not capable of being seen or modified by unauthorised persons
+External and internal premises security measures designed to ensure that your information is not capable of being seen or modified by unauthorised persons.

-- restricted access to personal information
+Restricted access to personal information.

-- maintaining technology products designed to prevent unauthorised computer access
+Maintaining technology products designed to prevent unauthorised computer access.

-- regular review and testing of our technology in order to improve the level of security
+Regular review and testing of our technology in order to improve the level of security.

-- implementation of mandatory requirements in relation to use of Woodside’s IT Systems
+Implementation of mandatory requirements in relation to use of Woodside’s IT Systems.

-It important to be aware that email is generally not a secure way to communicate.
+It is important to be aware that email is generally not a secure way to communicate.
 Personal information contained within emails sent to and from email addresses external to Woodside may not be secure.